 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

 If I send money to an inmate, can I claim that person as a dependent?

-No, you can't claim an inmate as a dependent.
-Since the inmate isn't living with you, the person most likely doesn't meet the residency test that makes the person a qualifying child.
+No. Since the inmate isn't living with you, the person most likely doesn't meet the residency test.

 If you and the inmate are related, there's no residency requirement.
 The inmate might count as a qualifying relative.

 However, you won't meet the support test.
 The qualifying relative support test requires you to provide more than half your dependent's support.
 The money you send most likely won't make up half the inmate's support, since you won't be providing big expenses like lodging, food, and clothing.